William A. Abbott

-Bill has also successfully tried a broad variety of cases to courts and to agencies, such as Wisconsin Circuit Courts, Tax Appeals Commission of Wisconsin, Wisconsin Department of Regulation and Licensing, Federal District Court for the Western District of Wisconsin, Madison Equal Opportunities Commission and State Equal Opprtunities Commission.
+Bill has also successfully tried a broad variety of cases to courts and to agencies, such as Wisconsin Circuit Courts, Tax Appeals Commission of Wisconsin, Wisconsin Department of Regulation and Licensing, Federal District Court for the Western District of Wisconsin, Madison Equal Opportunities Commission and State Equal Opportunities Commission.

 Since he became an Eagle Scout, he has been interested in the outdoors and has backpacked in the Rockies, canoed in Canada, scuba dove in oceans, and rafted wild rivers.
 He has several times completed the Birkebeiner (cross country ski marathon) and is an avid downhill skier, tennis player, and biker.
-Bill has two wonderful daughters, Whitney and Meagan.
+Bill has two accomplished daughters, Whitney and Meagan.